-Processing power required?
+Processing power required

 We’re making sure that Smartlook is light on the processing power.
 Let’s look at an iPhone as an example.
-Modern iPhones have 6 cores, and we’re rendering the screenshot on low-powered cores while leaving the two main cores completely out of any computations.
+Modern iPhones have 6 cores, and we’re rendering the screenshot on low-powered cores while leaving the 2 main cores completely out of any computations.

 You can change the bitrate, which changes the quality and size of a video.
 Smaller videos mean faster uploads, and they barely drain the battery.
 That’s why we recommend keeping the quality of your recordings relatively low.

-And how about uploads?
-Smartlook originally only allowed uploading videos when a device was connected to a Wi-Fi network.
-However now Smartlook also gives you the option to allow uploading over a cellular network.
+In addition to uploading over Wi-Fi, Smartlook also gives you the option to allow uploading over a cellular network.
 This means that when needed, videos can be uploaded immediately.
 We’re also working on a feature that will prevent videos from being uploaded while users play games online.
 This is to make sure that uploads don’t impact players’ latency.